meta-llama/llama-recipes/recipes/quickstart/Multi-Modal-RAG/README.md

 The first half is preparing the dataset for labeling:
 - Clean/Remove corrupt images
-- EDA to understand existing distribution
+- Some exploratory analysis to understand existing distribution
 - Merging up categories of clothes to reduce complexity
-- Balancing dataset by randomly sampling images
+- Balancing dataset by randomly sampling images to have an equal distribution for retrieval

 Second Half consists of Labeling the dataset.
 Llama 3.2, 11B model can only process one image at a time:
 - We load a few images and test captioning